sayaliredekar11/delta-demo/README.md

 # delta-demo
-demo file for git and github class
+demo file for git and github class.